 - Employees.
 You have employees in the state.
 (Many states don’t consider using independent contractors in the state an activity that constitutes doing business.)

 - Regular binding contracts.
 You regularly enter into binding contracts in the state.
-(Entering into contracts that must be approved by an office located outside of the state before becoming binding is often listed as an activity that is not considered "doing business.")
+(Entering into contracts that must be approved by an office located outside of the state before becoming binding is often not listed as an activity considered "doing business".)

 - Regular client or customer meetings.
 You regularly meet with clients or customers to conduct business with them in the state.
 (Phone meetings and email alone are less likely to rise to the level of doing business.)